gederajeg/enolex/ortho/README.md

 -   determine the ordering of the grapheme profile for the replacement

+    - sequence put first

+    - then grapheme with context (left and/or right)

+    - then the rest

+    - in the function, the order is NULL (and regex is TRUE)

 -   then, run the `tokenize()` function based on the edited skeleton profile to (i) segmentise and (ii) transliterate the grapheme (incl. the normalisation of the string)

     -   the argument `regex = TRUE/FALSE` depends on the orthography profile for each author (cf. Helfrich 1888 for the contextual replacement for the allophone of \h\ into \h\ or \x)